Renewable Energy Consumer Code

 - Wood chip or pellet fuelled boilers & CHP units

-This Scheme uses Arbitration.
+This Scheme uses Arbitration as the method of alternative dispute resolution.
 Arbitration is a formal, legally binding process where the dispute is resolved by the decision of a nominated third party called an arbitrator.
 Once the arbitrator issues their award it is legally binding under the Arbitration Act of 1996 and can only be appealed in the courts on very limited grounds.

 CEDR also manages disputes on behalf of the Renewable Energy Assurance Ltd (“the Code Administrator”) for complaints relating to the Electric Vehicle Consumer Code for Home Chargepoints (“the Code”).